Mr-Ankitpandey/React-password-generator/README.md

-# React Passwor Generator
+# React Password Generator

 ## Live View:- https://reactpasswordgene.netlify.app/

-### This project is made for logic practice only , so the UI is simple but you can customize accordingly, logic works perfectly.
+### This project is made for logic practice only , so the UI is simple but you can customize according to you, logic works perfectly.

 code by @nkit